elfametesar/autorepack/README.md

 and many more..

-This script is only usable in Android phones and installation file is in our Telegram chat:
+This script is only usable in Android phones, our Telegram chat:

 https://t.me/PocoF3DFE